-Description - (x86)\VMware\VMware Horizon View Client\vmware- ded [-serverURL connection_server ] [-userName word password ] -password password Specifies the password for the client's account.
+Option Description Description Windows - (x86)\VMware\VMware Horizon View Client\vmware- ded [-serverURL connection_server] [-userName word password] -password password Specifies the password for the client's account.
 If you defined a password for the account, you must specify this password. -serverURL connection_serve r Specifies the IP address or FQDN of the Connection Server instance that Horizon Client will use to connect to its remote desktop.
-If you do not specify the IP address or FQDN of the Connection Server instance that the client will use to connect to its remote desktop, the clien uses the default Connection Server instance that you configured for it. -userName user_name Specifies the name of the client's account.
+If you do not specify the IP address o FQDN of the Connection Server instance that the client will use to connect to its remote desktop, the client uses the default Connection Server instance that you configured for it. -userName user_name Specifies the name of the client's account.
 If you want a client to authenticate itself using an account name that begins with a recognized prefix string, such as "custom-", rather than using its MAC address, you must specify this name.
-Enter vmware-viewuna user_name] [-p pas ttended -s connection_server [once] [-u ssword] once Specifies that you do not want Horizon Client to retry connecting in the case of an error occurring.
+Linux Enter vmware-viewuna user_name] [-p pa ttended -s connection_server [--once] [-u ssword] -once Specifies that you do not want Horizon Client to retry connecting in the case of an error occurring.
 Important You should usually specify this option, and use the exit code to handle the error.
-Otherwise, you might find it difficult to kill the vmware-view process remotely.
-Specifies the password for the client's account.
-If you -p password defined a password for the account, you must specify this password. -p password -s connection_serve r defined a password for the account, you must specify Enter C:\Program Files view.exe -unatten user_name] [-pass -password -serverURL connection_serve r -userName user_name Enter vmware-viewuna user_name] [-p pas
+Otherwise, you might find it difficult to kill the vmware-view process remotely. -p password Specifies the password for the client's account.
+If you defined a password for the account, you must specify this password. -s connection_serve r password.
+Specifies the IP address or FQDN of the Connection Server instance that the client will use to connect to its desktop.